 Salary and Job Outlook LPNs Rhode Island

-The statistics for LPN positions in Rhode Island depends on the location, job responsibilities.
-2013, there were 1,110 LPNs employed in Rhode Island.
+The statistics for LPN positions in Rhode Island depend on the location, job responsibilities.
+In 2013, there were 1,110 LPNs employed in Rhode Island.
 The broad salary range shifts from $36,570 (10th percentile) to $64,470 (90th percentile).

 One of the greatest advantages of being an LPN is the job outlook, which is expected to increase to 1265 by 2018 – a growth rate of 14%.
 As baby boomers age and need more medical care, the demand for LPNs and other medical professionals will go up.
 But there’s more to the projected growth in the industry.
 Technology advances and the Affordable Care Act also make it possible for patients to receive care at home, nursing homes, specialized clinics, and other healthcare facilities, create more opportunities for LPNs in these non-traditional places.